Your Fight

 What is a Motion to Quash Warrant in MN?

 If you’ve dealt with warrants in life, you may have heard the term quash in court.
 Oftentimes, clients tell me how relieved they are that I got their warrant squashed.
-I’ve heard other attorneys in court use the word squash instead of squash.
+I’ve heard other attorneys in court use the word squash instead of quash.
 The idea behind the meaning is correct.
 A motion to quash a warrant is a request for the court to effectively get rid of the warrant and set a court date.
 The court may refer quashing the warrant as recalling the warrant.

 How to address an active warrant in MN without turning yourself in?